The Gate — A Structural Analysis

 The Scapegoat (1982/1986), Ch.
 1–3; I See Satan Fall Like Lightning (1999/2001), Ch.
 2

 Mimetic systems discharge internal tension onto a victim.
 Those who refuse the gate threaten the system's self-understanding: if the gate is optional, every participant must confront their own sacrifices.
-Refusers must be coded as defective (lazy, unambitious) rather than lucid — the scapegoat protects the group's investment in the gate's reality.
+Refusers must be coded as defective (lazy, unambitious, afraid of success) rather than lucid — the scapegoat protects the group's investment in the gate's reality.
+This is the system's immune response: not a bug but a feature that preserves the reproductive cycle.
+The parent who dismisses their dropout child as "wasting potential" and the institution that pathologizes non-compliance are performing the same structural function — defending the gate by discrediting the evidence against it.

 Objection

-This argument is self-refuting: if the confusion is total and structurally determined, then no one — including the author — can achieve the lucidity the argument requires.
+This argument is self-refuting: if the confusion is structurally determined and self-reproducing, then no one — including the author — can achieve the lucidity the argument requires.

-Reply: The claim is that confusion is the default terminal state, not that it is metaphysically inescapable.
-Camus's entire project presupposes that lucidity is achievable — but costly, unstable, and counter-structural.
-There is a difference between a structure that tends toward a state and one that necessitates it.
+Reply: The claim is that reproduction is the default structural tendency, not that it is metaphysically inescapable.
+The cycle can be interrupted — but typically only by disruption severe enough to override the sunk-cost logic: crisis, loss, illness, or the encounter with a life organized on genuinely different principles.
+The argument explains why intellectual understanding alone is usually insufficient (Žižek's cynical ideology, Schultz's trained neural circuits), while maintaining that lucidity remains structurally possible.
+There is a difference between a system that tends toward closure and one that necessitates it.
 The argument claims the former.
-Lucidity appears empirically associated with crisis (illness, bereavement, loss) — possible but typically requiring external disruption.
-See also Heidegger on Angst (Being and Time, §40) and Iris Murdoch on attention as "moral perception" (The Sovereignty of Good, 1970, Ch.
+See also Heidegger on Angst as the disruption of everyday absorption (Being and Time, §40) and Iris Murdoch on attention as "moral perception" that must be actively cultivated against the grain of self-serving fantasy (The Sovereignty of Good, 1970, Ch.
 2).

 The Counter-Structure